FEMALE

 POLLED.

 Her dam, Pony, came to us from CA Blackberry Herd in California.
 Pony doubles down on the outstanding Troubadour.
-She freshened with a fantastic udder – great attachment and great teat placement and size!
+She has a fantastic udder – great attachment, teat placement, and size!

 Sue is fabulous, and we are excited for her to infuse some EXCELLENT Nubian genetics into our herd!